Skip to content

 Technically, your bucket list is the list of important things you want to do before you kick the bucket.
 But if thoughts of your demise are too macabre for you, just think of it as a list of things that will help you live your best life and enjoy interesting experiences.
 If you’re looking for inspiration for bucket-worthy springtime activities near Staunton, check out the Staunton area Bucket list for a curated set of ideas!
 Make Staunton your home base as you check these off!

-Ready to have a thrilling adventure?
-Rack your kayak and head to Goshen Pass for six miles of powerful class II, class III, and class IV rapids.
-Check here for current water levels.
-The gorge was created as the Maury River cut through Little North Mountain and the water that courses through is considered some of the best whitewater for intermediate paddlers in Virginia.
+Spring is a wonderful time to visit our area’s water resources.
+Paddle the placid waters of Sherando Lake or float the four-mile Waynesboro Water Trail that meanders through the city’s downtown on the South River.
+Ready for a thrilling adventure?
+Rack your kayak and head to Goshen Pass for six miles of powerful class II, class III, and class IV rapids through a mountain gorge, which is considered some of the best whitewater for intermediate paddlers in Virginia.

 Head Downtown

 How about eating healthy for once?
-The Staunton Farmers’ Market opens in April and runs through November.
-Visit each Saturday for fresh homegrown and homemade goods and produce.
-This family-friendly market has been a Staunton staple since 1993.
+Staunton has an amazing community of inspired and sustainable dining.
+Supply your table with fresh homegrown and homemade goods and produce from the Staunton Farmers’ Market, which opens on April 5th.
+This family-friendly market (Saturdays from 7 a.m. – noon) has been a Staunton staple since 1993.
 Stroll the stalls meeting the producers, listening to live music, and enjoying the Staunton community.
-Shop and Dine Out in Downtown and Beyond is another beloved Staunton tradition that starts in April.
+Shop and Dine Out in Downtown and Beyond is another beloved Staunton tradition that starts on April 4th.
 Join your friends and neighbors as they dine and shop alfresco along Beverley Street.
 Save up your hot air and blow your own ornament at Sunspots Glassblowing Studio.

 Pro Re Nata + is the newest brewery on the Beerwerks Trail.
 Their craft beer brewery offers a diverse selection of house-brewed beers, refreshing ciders, fine wines, and expertly crafted cocktails.
-Stop by and experience great drinks, tasty food, unforgettable entertainment, and they participate in the Shenandoah Beerwerks passport program.
-You can earn a free t-shirt as you taste your way through the best craft beer the Shenandoah Valley has to offer.
+Stop by and experience great drinks, tasty food, and unforgettable entertainment.
+Make sure you get your Shenandoah Beerwerks passport stamped.
+You can earn a free t-shirt as you taste your way through the best craft beer in the Valley.

 Tour Staunton in a Unique Way